guifel/nocust-client-doc/README.md

-This contract call will effectively transfer the funds from the NOCUST smart contract to bob's address.
+This contract call will effectively transfer the funds from the NOCUST smart contract to Bob's address.